Home » Best Books » Best Fantasy Series to Start This Year

 Epic commitment picks

 These are for readers ready to invest time.
 Start here only if long arcs sound exciting, not exhausting.
+Two of these series are unfinished, so check the status table below before committing.

 A Game of Thrones